 Besides supplies that you will use in the classroom, many times students will need the following supplies:

-- Backpack or other way to carry your books and supplies.
+- Backpack or another way to carry your books and supplies.
 Find out from older students what kids in your school use.

 - Locker accessories (locks for lockers that do not supply their own locks, mirror, extra hooks, extra stackable shelves, etc.).
 Magnetic accessories work well with most lockers as you do not have to worry about attaching the accessories to the locker walls.